What Is Kanna? Benefits, Origins, Quality Differences & How to Choose the Best Kanna Supplement

 • Serotonin pathways – In vitro studies and research in healthy volunteers have examined Kanna's potential effects on serotonin reuptake inhibition, which may influence mood regulation (Terburg et al., 2013; Gericke & Viljoen, 2008).

-• PDE4 enzyme activity – Laboratory research has investigated PDE4 inhibition by Kanna alkaloids, a mechanism that has been associated with cognitive and mood-related effects in other contexts (Harvey et al., 2011; Chiu et al., 2014).
+• PDE4 enzyme activity – Laboratory research has investigated PDE4 inhibition by Kanna alkaloids, a mechanism associated with cognitive and mood-related effects in other contexts (Harvey et al., 2011; Chiu et al., 2014).

 Important: These are research findings on specific extracts in controlled settings.
 Kanna is a dietary supplement, not a pharmaceutical, and individual responses vary significantly.